JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 #### 5. Model Deployment:
 • The entire code is uploaded to Github for the users to understand the code and gain insights from it. <br>
 • Along with this, a detailed ReadMe file includes screenshots of the output and the frame window. <br>
+• Finally, a presentation that gives a brief idea about my project.

 ### Detailed Understanding about the Code
 #### Data Selection